ZzzM/Flutter-Movies/README.md

 </a>
 </h1>

-A movies news App developed by Flutter（ ⚠️ **API is no longer available** ）
+A mobile app for movie information based on Flutter（ ❌ *API is unavailable* ）

 ## Features
 - [x] Switching theme dynamically